Recent Advances on Neural Network Pruning at Initialization: Summary and Open Problems

 \bb{Under-development of sparse libraries}.
 Despite the promising potential of sparse training, the practical acceleration benefit to date has not been satisfactory. \textit{E.g.}, SNFS~\cite{dettmers2019sparse} claims ``up to 5.61x faster training'', yet in practice, due to under-development of sparse matrix multiplication libraries, this benefit cannot be materialized at present.
 To our best knowledge, \textit{few} works have reported \textit{wall-time speedup} in sparse training.
 Development of sparse training libraries thus can be a worthy future cause.
 In this regard, notably, dynamic-mask methods pose even more severe issues than static-mask methods as the constantly changing masks will make it harder for the hardware to gain acceleration.
 If the training is not really getting faster, this may fundamentally undermine the motivation of sparse training, which actually is the main force of PaI now.

-\textit{To sum, the major challenges facing PaI is to deliver the \textbf{practical training speedup} with no (serious) performance compromised, as it promises.} This counts on a more profound comprehension of the performance gap between sparse training and TP, as well as the advance of sparse matrix libraries.
+\textit{To sum, the major challenges facing PaI is to deliver the \textbf{practical training speedup} with no (serious) performance compromised, as it promises.} This hinges on a more profound comprehension of the performance gap between sparse training and PaT, as well as the advance of sparse matrix libraries.

 \bb{Code base}.
 As discussed, PaI works (especially LTH-like) severely hinge on \textit{empirical} studies.
 However, it is non-trivial in deep learning to tune hyper-parameters.
-In this paper, we thereby also offer a code base\footnote{\MA{https://github.com/mingsun-tse/smile-pruning}} with \textit{systematic} support of popular networks, datasets, and logging tools, in the hopes of aiding researchers and practitioner focus more on the insights and core methods instead of the tedious engineering details.
+In this paper, we thereby also offer a code base\footnote{\MA{https://github.com/mingsun-tse/smile-pruning}} with systematic support of popular networks, datasets, and logging tools, in the hopes of aiding researchers and practitioner focus more on the insights and core methods instead of the tedious engineering details.